bifot/botact/README.md

 # Botact

-Framework for creating VK bots on Callback.
+A framework for creating VK bots on callback API.

 ## Install